gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

     #version 300 es

 **NOTE: THIS HAS TO BE THE FIRST LINE!
-No comments, no blank lines before it allowed.**
+No comments and no blank lines before it are allowed.**

-In other words this is bad
+In other words, this is bad

     // BAD!!!!                +---There's a new line here!
     // BAD!!!!
 V